visdesignlab/CVOWorkshops/pitfalls.md

 **We didn’t explain the rules of the game.** - Defining guidelines at the start but not explaining why these are important (i.e. why creativity is important) can be problematic.
 When this occurs, rules and guidelines are not followed as day continues.

 **Colleagues lose focus.** - On one occasion we failed to set the expectations of co-facilitators adequately.
 During the first activity of the day, all collaborators and co-facilitators were engaged with methods and happily interested in the methods being used.
 As the day went on, co-facilitators who were not actively participating took out laptops and phones and started working on other methods.
 This spread to a handful of the participants from the collaborating institution too.
 The expectations of no laptops and phones should have been explicitly set, and good facilitation involves gentle prompting to engage participants and problem solve if they are finding things challenging or unsure of how to participate.

+### Encourage reflection for validation.

+**Forgetting the Theme.** - Don't forget the theme that was used to pique interest in the first place.
+Use this as the basis for discussion and learning.
+Questions to consider for the workshop closing include: How well have you addressed the theme?
+Have the opportunities identified meant that it has expanded, contracted or shifted?
+Was it the right theme?
+Have other themes emerged?

 ### Promote continued collaboration.